akash-gupta0/Travelify/README.md

-# Landing page for Venus Travel
+# Landing page for Travelify

-Designed by Bedimcode.

 ## Technologies